 Bloggers, do you need a media kit?
 Creating a media kit is an important step in landing sponsored blog post deals or other brand partnerships.
 In this blog post, I’m going to cover how to create a media kit for a blog.

-If you’re panicking wondering how much time, effort, or money it’s going to take to make a media kit to pitch brands, let me step you right there.
+If you’re panicking about how much time, effort, or money it will take to make a media kit to pitch brands, let me stop you right there.
 I’m here to help guide you every step of the way.

 But before I show you how to create a media kit for a blog, let me go over what is a media kit and why you need a media kit if you want to make money blogging.

 Ready to get started?
 Let’s boogie.

 Media kit for bloggers FAQ

 In the blogger world, a media kit is like a resume.
 The media kit is a document, usually a PDF, that will showcase your work, achievements, and goals for the future.
 This file is something you would send to prospective brands or PRs you want to work with.

 Some bloggers link to their media kit directly from their main menu.
 Others link to it from their contact page or about us page.
 You can also choose to keep your media kit private and only send it to companies you want to work with.

 Simply put, you need a media kit if you want to collaborate with brands.
 A media kit allows anyone you want to work with an opportunity to quickly see who you are and what your online presence looks like.